Nothing Matters

 The Ryu–Takayanagi formula (S = A/4G) from string theory and holography shows a precise mathematical relationship between the entanglement entropy of a quantum system and the area of a geometric surface in a higher-dimensional space.
 It is one of the strongest hints that geometry and quantum information are, at bottom, the same thing.

 The "It from Qubit" program at the Perimeter Institute and the Institute for Advanced Study in Princeton is an ongoing collaborative effort by some of the world's leading physicists to make this connection rigorous and complete.
-Quantum Family Tree Theory is one amateur's attempt to approach the same destination from a different direction — through the lens of genealogy rather than string theory.
+The p-adic holography program of Gubser, Heydeman and collaborators gives the natural Bruhat–Tits tree setting in which the quantum family tree analysis takes place.

 What the simulations test

-The value of the conjecture
+The value of the framework